 Also, applicants should be aware that OJP collects information from applicants on their financial management and systems of internal controls (among other information) which is used to make award decisions.
-Under Section D. Application and Submission Information, applicants may access and review the OJP Financial Management and System of Internal Controls Questionnaire (https://ojp.gov/funding/Apply/Resources/FinancialCapability.pdf) that OJP requires all applicants (other than an individual applying in his/her personal capacity) to download, complete, and submit as part of the application.
+Under Section D. Application and Submission Information, applicants may access and review the OJP Financial Management and System of Internal Controls provides a subaward ("subgrant") to carry out part of the funded award or program.